go-go-golems/clay/pkg/filewalker/filewalker.md

 The **AST Walker** is a Go package designed to traverse files and directories, providing a flexible and efficient way to perform operations over a set of files and directories.
 It constructs an Abstract Syntax Tree (AST)-like structure of the filesystem, allowing you to perform pre- and post-visit operations on each node (file or directory).

-This package is particularly useful when you need to:

-- Process files and directories recursively.
-- Apply filters or transformations to a set of files.
-- Navigate and manipulate the filesystem tree programmatically.

 ## Features

 - **Flexible Traversal**: Start traversal from directories or a list of specific filenames.